Rodney-Race/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+A responsive website changes to the size of screen you are looking at it on and an adaptive one does not.

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile first means designing an online experience for mobile before designing it for the desktop Web or any other device

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units? this makes the default font size for your entire website 10px, assuming the browser’s default font size is 16px, which is the standard but is also user-configurable

 4. How would you describe preprocessing to someone new to CSS?
+This i dont know i am still trying to figure it out

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? not sure at this time if i have a favorite due to the fact most of it gives me trouble i felt it to be much easier with just the html and css.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.